 Key Takeaways

-- Your core body temperature drops 2-3°F when you fall asleep—this drop triggers sleepiness
+- Your core temperature drops 2-3°F as you fall asleep, and that drop is what actually makes you drowsy

-- A warm bath before bed paradoxically helps by accelerating the cooling process
+- A warm bath before bed sounds backwards, but it speeds up the cooling that triggers sleep

-- Feet and hands are key heat radiators—warming them helps cool your core
+- Your feet and hands dump heat — warming them up helps your core cool down faster

 01 The Science of Body Temperature and Sleep